OpenBoardTeam/.github/profile/README.md

     </tbody>
   </table>

-### project Info
+## project Info
-- project name: Git Board ( http://gitboard.net/ )
+- project name: Git Board ( URL: http://gitboard.net/ )
   * The website above is in the development phase, so you may see errors.
-Please report the error to <br>jihyer0395@gmail.com</br> .
+Please report the error to jihyer0395@gmail.com.
 - Project Introduction:
   Git Board web service is an archive site where information about open-source projects can be shared.
   Developers can easily explore projects with their desired difficulty levels or objectives in a list format through the Git Board website.
 Additionally, they can promote their own open-source projects on the Git Board site.